sassoftware/viya4-monitoring-kubernetes/logging/Notes_on_using_TLS.md

 ***Note:*** You must specify the subject information exactly as it was returned from the certificate (without any spaces after the commas).

-7. If you plan on using ingress,populate these Kubernetes secrets with TLS certificates before you run the deployment script:
+7. If you plan on using ingress, populate these Kubernetes secrets with TLS certificates before you run the deployment script:

 * `kibana-ingress-tls-secret`